jimeh/tmuxifier/README.md

 *__Note:__ This section needs expanding upon.*

-For a quick reference on available commands, please run:
+For a quick reference on available commands and their aliases, please run:

     tmuxifier help